jonschr/simple-query-shortcodes/README.md

 There are several ways to add categories into the loop.
 The plugin should recognize these and set semi-intelligent defaults to try to account for common errors in writing the shortcodes.

+For example, these should pull in exactly the same thing:

 ```
 [loop category="uncategorized" ]
 [loop terms="uncategorized"]
+[loop taxonomy="categories" terms="uncategorized"]
 ```

 ### Custom post types